tetsuo/tetsuo.github.io/articles/mailroom.md

 ---

-# Poor Man's Job Queue
+# Poor man's job queue

 Next, we'll build a mechanism to retrieve new tokens and define a query that manages their progression through a database-driven queue.